awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_fleet.md

 1.) **How many Spot vs On-Demand Instances have been requested by the Spot Fleet?**

 This Spot Fleet will maintain a weighted target capacity of 12, as specified in the value for `TargetCapacity`.
 Additionally, we are specifying an On-Demand target capacity of 4.
 Remember that Amazon EC2 calculates the difference between the total capacity and On-Demand capacity in order to launch Spot Instances.
-This would result in **1** On-Demand Instance being launched and in the case of Spot Instances, given that we are using `capacityOptimized` allocation strategy, a few things may happen; the most common is that out of the 18 pools, one is selected as optimal (has more capacity, etc).
+This would result in **1** On-Demand Instance being launched and in the case of Spot Instances, given that we are using `priceCapacityOptimized` allocation strategy, a few things may happen; the most common is that out of the 18 pools, one is selected as optimal (has more capacity, etc).
 If the selected pool is one of the 9 pools defined as **large**, 4 Spot Instances will be added.
 If the pool selected is one of the 9 **xlarge**, 2 Spot Instances will be created.

 2.) **For On-Demand Capacity, what does it mean the `Priority` section?**

 We did specify `prioritized` as the allocation strategy for On-Demand Instances.
 Therefore, the order in which Spot Fleet will attempt to fulfill the On-Demand capacity is defined by the value of `Priority` in the list of overrides.
 It will aim first to launch capacity from the `c5.xlarge` pools with the highest priority.
 If there are [Insufficient Capacity Errors](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html#troubleshooting-launch-capacity), it will go into the pools with the next higher priority `m5.xlarge`, and so on.

 For Spot, the `priority` attribute will have no effect in the example.
-We have specified `capacityOptimized` as allocation strategy to follow the best practices associated with Spot.
+We have specified `priceCapacityOptimized` as allocation strategy to follow the best practices associated with Spot.
 This will make the Spot Fleet launch instances from Spot Instance pools with optimal capacity.

 3.) **How can we check the state of the Spot Fleet created?**